wazedde/ucom/README.md

 - After completion the executable can be found in the `target/release` directory.

 ## Limitations
-- Only works on macOS, no Windows yet.
 - Requires that Unity Hub and the editors are installed in the default locations.

 ## `ucom help`